 Integrated payments aren’t just a technical upgrade — it’s a strategic advantage.
 It’s a way to provide value to customers faster and make operations as efficient and cost-effective as possible.

 InvoiceCloud’s platform is purpose-built for utilities, with a robust partnership ecosystem with over 160 pre-built integrations with CIS platforms including Oracle, SAP, Harris Advanced, and other ERP and systems.
-These pre-built connectors and flexible APIs eliminate data silos and reduce the need for custom development, allowing utility agencies to streamline billing, collections, and disbursements with minimal IT lift.
+Core billing system integration is central to how InvoiceCloud is built: these pre-built connectors and flexible APIs eliminate data silos and reduce the need for custom development, allowing utility agencies to streamline billing, collections, and disbursements with minimal IT lift.

 Take it from John Tang, VP of Regulatory Affairs and Customer Service at San Jose Water Company: